Reading Order

 Reading Order Example

-The following is a PowerPoint slide that visually presents a school lunch menu.
-The items on the slide include in order that we visually read them: a title, a date range, a table with days of the week and menu items, and a company logo.
-How does this example sound when read aloud, though?
-Keep in mind that a screen reader user also needs to have heading information (such as Heading 1) read aloud to understand where things are located on a screen or page.
+The following is a PowerPoint slide visually presenting a school lunch menu.
+The items on the slide are arranged in the order that we visually read them: A title, date range, table with days of the week, and a company logo.
+Listen to the following audio file.
+How does this example sound when read aloud?
+Keep in mind that a screen reader also needs to have heading information read aloud to understand where things are located on a screen or page.

 Reading Order Screen Reader Audio File with Incorrect Table Reading Order